-In this article, we’ll review the new Essential price plans and we’ll see how they compare to Advanced price plans.
+In this article, we’ll review Three’s Essential price plans and we’ll see how they compare to Advanced price plans.
 We’ll also discuss the range of add-ons available for the Essential plan (for instance, in case you wanted to use personal hotspot).

 Essential VS Advanced Plans

-For customers looking to save a bit of money, they’re now offering lower-cost plans called Essential price plans.
+For customers looking to save a bit of money, Three’s lower-cost plans are known as “Essential” price plans.
 Typically costing about £2/month less, they’re designed for customers who according to Three aren’t “always on holiday, using their phone as a hotspot or constantly calling customer services”.
-As such, Essential price plans come without Feel At Home in Europe (you won’t have access to inclusive roaming in non-European destinations).
+As such, Essential price plans only include Feel At Home in Europe (you won’t have access to inclusive roaming in non-European destinations).
 Essential price plans also lack access to Go Binge and inclusive personal hotspot usage.
-On an Essential plan, you also won’t have unlimited free calls to customer service (however, you can still use your inclusive minutes for the latter).
+On an Essential plan, you also won’t have unlimited free calls to customer service (however, you can still use your inclusive minutes for calling Three customer services).

 |Feel At Home Around The World||✘ No||✔ Yes, in 12 non-EU destinations|